jasfouri/CodeExamples/README.md

 # CodeExamples/DBS for TRD
 Contains code from some of my work in Dr. Sameer Sheth's Lab.
 The aim is to decode mood state from neural activity (stereo-EEG signals) in treatment-resistant depression patients, eventually for closed-loop neurostimulation.
 The code performs dimensionality reduction on high-dimensional neural data then regresses mood state onto neural activity.
-It selects multiple candidate models distinguished by region of neural activity and number of principal components retained.
-It uses leave-one-out cross-validation to evaluate the model on sparse mood state measurements, and a nested leave-one-out cross-validation stage to select the candidate model for each stage.
+It selects one model after fitting multiple candidate models which vary by region of neural activity and number of principal components retained.
+It uses leave-one-out cross-validation to evaluate the model due to the sparsity of mood state measurements, and a nested leave-one-out cross-validation stage to select the candidate model for each outer fold.

-The script to be run is "MoodDecoding.m" This script will output four figures.
+The script to run is "MoodDecoding.m".
+(It relies on my functions "modelAndPredict.m" and "evaluateCandidateModels.m".)
+"MoodDecoding.m" will output four figures.
 Figure 1 plots the prediction of mood state against true mood state using neural activity from one selected brain region (each test prediction datapoint corresponds to one fold of cross-validation):

 ![001_1Region_ResultScatter](https://user-images.githubusercontent.com/98965657/152456252-d8cbf7ca-9f22-45e5-8493-b74465c7510a.jpg)